Skip to main content

 No, the reference board is optional.
 However, it significantly simplifies the build process by eliminating the need for soldering.

-Power supply requirements depend on your motor wattage:
+Power supply requirements depend on your motor wattage and connection type:24V barrel jack (recommended for maximum performance):

 MotorRecommended Power Supply